Home

 Overview

 Pick6 is a peer-to-peer daily fantasy sports (DFS) contest variant offered by DraftKings.
-Build a lineup, also known as your “Pick Set”, by choosing 2 or more and selecting whether you believe they will outperform their stat projections.
+Build a lineup, also known as your “Pick Set”, by choosing 2 or more (3 or more in CO) and selecting whether you believe they will outperform their stat projections.
 Compete in contests against other users’ Pick Sets and win prizes by making the required number of correct picks.

 Available NASCAR Pick Stats